Walter Kerr Theatre: Site

 The Walter Kerr Theatre is on 219 West 48th Street, on the south sidewalk between Eighth Avenue and Broadway, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The rectangular land lot covers 8,034 ft2, with a frontage of 80 ft on 49th Street and a depth of 100 ft.
 The Walter Kerr shares the block with the Eugene O'Neill Theatre to the north and Crowne Plaza Times Square Manhattan to the east.
 Other nearby buildings include One Worldwide Plaza and St. Malachy Roman Catholic Church to the northwest, the Ambassador Theatre and the Brill Building to the northeast, the Morgan Stanley Building to the southeast, the Longacre Theatre and Ethel Barrymore Theatre to the south, and the Samuel J. Friedman Theatre to the southwest.

 Design

-The Walter Kerr Theatre (previously the Ritz Theatre) was designed by Herbert J. Krapp and was constructed in 1921 for the Shubert brothers.
+The Walter Kerr Theatre was designed by Herbert J. Krapp and was constructed in 1921 for the Shubert brothers.
 It is part of a group of six theaters planned by the Shuberts after World War I, of which four were built.
 Edward Margolies was the general contractor who built the theater.